Thought Leadership

 Another reason why banks and financial institutions should develop fintech apps is to promote financial education.
 A 2019 report by the Financial Regulatory Authority, uncovered that financial literacy among Americans has decreased, more people than ever have some kind of debt, and half of all Americans feel like their personal finances are a source of stress.

-Fintech applications could be key for people to understand how to manage their money and debts.
-Apps can help people get a better understanding of their spending habits and overall finance,and even provide them useful advice on how to save money.
+Fintech applications could be key to helping people manage their money and debts.
+Apps can help people better understand their spending habits and overall finances and even provide them with useful advice on how to save money.

 Choose Your Sub-Industry of Fintech